santoshjpawar/concourse-email-notification/README.md

 ## Building docker image
 Makefile is provided to build the Docker image.

-* *make* - This will build the Docker image locally.
-* *make push* - This will push the built Docker image to repo.
+* *make push* - This will build the Docker image and push it to Docker registry.
 Make sure to change the repo name to your repo in Makefile before building and pushing.